 Three methods for getting inventory data into License Optimizer, and the best strategy to use:

-Some of the data import methods involve importing data from Ivanti Cloud, for which you need to log in to your Ivanti Cloud account and then create suitable connectors.
-For information about setting up connectors in Ivanti Cloud, see Setting up connectors in the Ivanti Cloud help.
+Some of the data import methods involve importing data from the Ivanti Neurons platform, for which you need to log in to your Ivanti Neurons account and then create suitable connectors.
+For information about setting up connectors in the Ivanti Neurons platform, see Setting up connectors in the Ivanti Neurons help.

-A summary of the high-level strategy that has given the best results when importing data from Ivanti Cloud:
+A summary of the high-level strategy that has given the best results when importing data from the Ivanti Neurons platform:

 Click Data Import under Data Management on the menu bar to display the Data Import page, where you can manage your data sources and imports.
 To help you to estimate how quickly your imports will take to run, the current total number of pending and scheduled data imports appears in a banner at the top of the page.